yeshua453/website/docs/controls/page.md

 * `web_popup_window` - set to `True` to display a URL in a browser popup window.
 Default is `False`.
 * `window_width` - optional, popup window width.
 * `window_height` - optional, popup window height.

-### `can_launch_url(url)`

-Checks whether the specified URL can be handled by some app installed on the device.

-Returns `True` if it is possible to verify that there is a handler available.
-A `False` return value can indicate either that there is no handler available, or that the application does not have permission to check.
-For example:

-* On recent versions of Android and iOS, this will always return `False` unless the application has been configuration to allow querying the system for launch support.
-* On web, this will always return `False` except for a few specific schemes that are always assumed to be supported (such as http(s)), as web pages are never allowed to query installed applications.

-### `show_snack_bar(snack_bar)`

-Displays SnackBar at the bottom of the page.

-`snack_bar` - A [`SnackBar`](/docs/controls/snackbar) control to display at the bottom of the Page.

 ### `page.get_upload_url(file_name, expires)`